 Critics would say John Lennon/Plastic Ono Band is the best of the first solo albums because of its raw emotional lyrics, but it doesn’t have close to the number of Beatles-ready songs as Harrison’s.
 Highlights include: “My Sweet Lord” (#1), “What Is Life” (#10), “Beware Of Darkness”, “If Not For You”, “Isn’t It A Pity”, “All Things Must Pass”, “Behind That Locked Door” and more.
 If George had issued the best songs on a single record, All Things Must Pass would probably be even more recognized as the great album it is…the crown jewel of George Harrison’s solo career.

-Update: A remixed version of All Things Must Pass will be released August 6th, 2021.
-A sample in the form of the title song was released in November, 2020.
+Update: A remixed version of All Things Must Pass was released August 6th, 2021.
 It sounds excellent, with George’s voice less buried in the “wall of sound” from producer Phil Spector.
 The link to the review is at the end of this article.

 The public certainly liked the album.
 It topped the Billboard chart for 7 weeks in 1971 (released in November of 1970).
 Sales figures are hard to nail down, because of U.S. Sales, World Sales, Multi-Disc Sales, or just plain wrong information, but All Things Must Pass and McCartney’s 1973 Band On The Run are the two top-selling solo Beatles albums.
 Good choices.

 George also helped out Ringo Starr.
 He co-wrote “It Don’t Come Easy”, and produced the recording.
 It was Ringo’s first big hit (#4) in 1971.